-Before getting an initial offer, three things must happen:Treatment Is Finished or at Maximum Medical Improvement
+Before getting an initial offer which is, of course, the critical first step to getting a settlement check, three things must happen:Treatment Is Finished or at Maximum Medical Improvement

 First, the client has to either (1) fully recover and need no further treatment, or (2) reach maximum medical improvement, which means that while the client may need additional treatment, this is as good as the client is likely to get.